ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 	|only_mutool|

-	Trigger appearance changes and event handlers to be executed when the pointing device's cursor enters an annotation's active area.
+	Trigger appearance changes and event handlers for when the pointing device's cursor enters an annotation's active area.

 	.. code-block::